 I’m always fascinated by how people find my site through searching for various things online.
-The other day someone searched for ‘vegan microwave recipes’, and it got me thinking.
+The other day someone searched for ‘vegan microwave meals’, and it got me thinking.

-There’s probably plenty of vegans who find themselves with a limited access to traditional kitchen appliances (say, in a hotel or a college dorm), or don’t want to fire up a stove on a hot summer day, etc.
+Sometimes we find ourselves with a limited access to traditional kitchen appliances (say, in a hotel or a college dorm), or don’t want to fire up a stove on a hot summer day, etc.

-Thankfully, if you have a microwave available, you can still make tasty and healthy vegan meals – and the fact that microwave cooking is usually pretty quick is a nice bonus!
+Thankfully, if you have a microwave available, there are plenty of vegan microwave recipes to save the day – and the fact that microwave cooking is usually pretty quick is a nice bonus!

 Some of us may scoff at my claim that cooking in a microwave can be healthy.
 But apparently, as Dr. Michael Greger suggests in this video on his NutritionFacts.org website, microwaving has been shown to be one of the best cooking methods for preserving nutrients in vegetables.